willbullen/BIM_Solar_Power_Management/MCP_GUIDE.md

 ## Conclusion

-The Multi-Capability Planning system provides powerful tools for automating complex analytical tasks.
-By leveraging multiple AI capabilities and coordinating them effectively, MCP enables deeper insights, more accurate forecasts, and more valuable recommendations than would be possible with simpler approaches.
+The Model Context Protocol (MCP) provides a powerful standard for enabling AI applications to interact with external tools and data sources.
+By implementing this open standard, our AI Agent can access real-time information, execute complex functions, and provide more valuable insights than would be possible with static knowledge alone.

-As you become familiar with the MCP system, you'll discover numerous ways to streamline your analytical workflows and extract maximum value from your energy and environmental data.
+As you become familiar with the MCP system, you'll discover numerous ways for the AI Agent to enhance its capabilities by connecting to external systems and leveraging real-world data in its analyses and recommendations.